FAQs

 Q: Where does KLF food come from?

-A: At the current time, KLF purchases approximately 40% of its food from the wholesale market.
-Fifty percent (50%) of food comes from the United States Department of Agriculture (USDA).
+A: At the current time, KLF purchases approximately 50% of its food from the wholesale market.
+Forty percent (40%) of food comes from the United States Department of Agriculture (USDA).
 The remaining 10% comes from farm donations, food drives, and grocery store food rescue.

-Q: How does a person access food from KLF via the Pantry Program?
+Q: How does a person access food from KLF through the Grocery Pantry Program.

 A: Anyone in Kalamazoo County can receive food twice per calendar month.
 Need is self-declared; no proof of income or ID is required.
 To schedule an appointment or delivery, contact KLF's Need Food Line (269.343.3663) or email info@kzoolf.org.